Ann Arbor Drunk Driving Law Firm Explains Three Reasons for a Blood Draw During an Arrest

 A blood test looks at the person's blood alcohol content directly.

-Our Ann Arbor DUI Attorney Explains Uncertainty in Blood Testing
+Our Ann Arbor Drunk Driving Defense Lawyer Explains Uncertainty in Blood Testing

 Every scientific measurement comes with an amount of uncertainty.
 A measurement would not be considered scientific without an acknowledgement that the test is not 100% perfect.
 Let's say a blood test revealed a blood alcohol content of .08.
 The actual result is not .08.
 The actual result could be a little bit higher than 0.08 but could also be lower than 0.08.
 As your Ann Arbor DUI attorney we use this information to challenge the case.